Hadrien-Montanelli/choreolab/README.md

 # About
 MATLAB package for computing choreographies.
-The code is used the following paper:
+The code is used in the following paper:
 - H. Montanelli, N.I.
 Gushterov, <i>Computing planar and spherical choreographies</i>, SIADS (2016)

 # Installation